IndoNLP/nusa-crowd/README.md

 ![tier3](https://progress-bar.dev/0/?title=Progress%203%20(100%20Datasets%20Completed))
 ![tier4](https://progress-bar.dev/0/?title=Progress%204%20(150%20Datasets%20Completed))

-Nusantara NLP🌸 initative is an open scientific collaboration of hundreds Indonesian NLP researchers from various countries and institutions who collaborate on collecting and advancing natural language processing (NLP) resources for Indonesian and its 700+ local languages to broaden accessibility of language datasets while working on challenging scientific questions around language modeling.
+Nusantara NLP🌸 initiative is an open scientific collaboration of hundreds of Indonesian NLP researchers from various countries and institutions who collaborate on collecting and advancing natural language processing (NLP) resources for Indonesian and its 700+ local languages to broaden accessibility of language datasets while working on challenging scientific questions around language modeling.

 We are running a **Nusantara NLP Datasets hackathon** to centralize many NLP datasets in Indonesian and local languages.
 Indonesian languages are diverse and scattered, so a unified location that joins multiple sources while preserving the data closest to the original form can greatly help accessibility.

 ## Goals of this hackathon

-Our goal is to **enable easy programatic access to these datasets** using Huggingface's (🤗) [`datasets` library](https://huggingface.co/docs/datasets/).
-To do this, we propose a unified schema for dataset extraction, with the intention of implementing as many datasets as possible to enable **reproducibility in data processing**.
+Our goal is to **enable easy programmatic access to these datasets** using Huggingface's (🤗) [`datasets` library](https://huggingface.co/docs/datasets/).
+To do this, we propose a unified schema for dataset extraction to implement as many datasets as possible to enable **reproducibility in data processing**.

 There are two broad licensing categories for datasets: